Vic-ai/api-docs/docs/main.md

 The API is designed to offer three main functionalities:

-- **Masterdata:** This refers to the data in your ERP that Vic.ai interacts with.
+- **Master data:** This refers to the data in your ERP that Vic.ai interacts with.
 You are required to supply and update this data in Vic.ai, and you also have the option to verify the copy of the masterdata in Vic.ai.

-- **Training Data:** AI needs historical data to train its data model.
+- **Training data:** AI needs historical data to train its data model.
 Therefore, you can input historical invoices into Vic.ai for training purposes and confirm their presence in Vic.ai.

 - **Webhooks:** These allow users or automated tasks to perform various actions in the Vic.ai product suite that result in an interaction with the ERP.
 Examples include posting an invoice or requesting synchronization.
 You will be notified when such an action takes place via a webhook.